 In Sweden, you can either buy or rent a house or an apartment.
 In the rental market, you will find both private and municipal landlords.
+Here you can read more about the housing market in Jönköping and get som examples of the costs of renting accommodation.

 In Jönköping Municipality, there are several landlords and housing corporations that provide rental housing.
 There are also a number of estate agents that can help you find accommodation.
 Hemnet is a website where you can find housing for sale on the Swedish market.